NoorHafsa17/phishing-email-analysis/Phishing_Report.md

 ## Introduction

 This report presents an analysis of a sample phishing email to identify key indicators of a phishing attempt.
 The objective of this task is to develop awareness of phishing techniques, improve detection skills, and document findings in a structured, evidence-based format.
-This forms part of a cybersecurity internship project focused on real-world threat recognition.

 ---